Benefits of Chapter 13 Bankruptcy in Riverside & San Bernardino

 Susan Luong: susanl@rodan13.com (Judge Yun cases)

-The documents that need to be submitted to their office depends on whether you have a business, are self employed and the type of income you earn.
+The documents that need to be submitted to their office depend on whether you have a business, are self-employed and the type of income you earn.

 - Last 2 years of filed tax returns